x40-Community/X40_PRO-Firmware/README.md

 - Add M923 Turn multiple nozzle wipes on/off command
 - BMG firmware variant enables use of mirrored extruders (option)

 Please note that with the latest firmware variants, the X-Offset is 5mm smaller (5mm shift to the right) than with the Weedo Stock firmware.
 This prevents the right extruder from colliding at X=0.
 If you didn't notice that, there is a 5mm offset between the right and left extruder in dual mode!
+The correction is made via the parameters of the firmware and not via the slicer.

 More information see http://www.x40-community.org/index.php/firmware/x40-pro-firmware